-Varied and siloed data often changes values of data quality and governance.
+Varied and siloed data often changes the values of data quality and governance.
 Policies are hardly ever enforced constantly.
 Data is discarded into data lakes creating swamps where data is hard to search, understand, manage, and defend.
 Even inferior is soiled data approaching a cloud data warehouse, where multiple business analysts and other data users rely on it for decision making, predictive analytics, and AI.

 A Lot of Emerging and Changing Technologies:

 As the amount of data is increasing, new vendors, technologies, and open source projects are coming into effect that changes the IT environment.
 There are traditional, new, and evolving technologies available for computing, storage, databases, applications, analytics, and even new AI and machine learning.
 Developers may efforts to stay on top of this varying environment, making it complicated to standardize or execute a methodology.